 The water supply line that brings water to your home is essential.
 Daily tasks such as cooking and personal hygiene depend on water availability.
-That’s why it’s necessary to ensure a continuous and smooth supply of freshwater.
-You can achieve this by learning the common issues that affect water lines.
+That’s why it’s necessary to ensure a continuous and smooth supply of fresh water.
+You can achieve this by learning the common issues that might affect your water lines.

 It’s therefore essential for each property owner to master common problems related to water supply lines.
 There are several issues that affect their flow rate and water pressure.
 These may require immediate replacement or repair:

 Water Line Leaks and Leak Testing